 Gradable antonyms are typically pairs of adjectives that can be qualified by adverbs such as very, quite, extremely, etc. So for example, we can say the tickets were expensive or the tickets were cheap.
 However, as expensive and cheap are gradable antonyms, we can also qualify how expensive or cheap they were:

 The tickets were surprisingly expensive.
 The tickets were very expensive.
 The tickets were quite expensive.

 The tickets were incredibly cheap.
 The tickets were rather cheap.
 The tickets were undeniably cheap.

 Complementary antonyms are pairs of words that are opposite in meaning, cannot be graded and are mutually exclusive.
 That is, they can exist independently of each other.
 For example, there might be a daughter in a family but not the complementary opposite of a son, as girls can exist without their complementary opposite of boys.

 Converse antonyms are pairs of opposites where one cannot exist without the other.
 For example to have a husband, you must have a wife.
 Therefore, husband and wife are complementary antonyms.

-Further examples of complementary antonyms are:
+Further examples of converse antonyms include: